Skip to Content

 • No tears when crying.

-The best way to prevent diarrhea is to follow good hygiene rules.
+The best way to prevent diarrhea is to follow good hygiene practices.
 Doing so will help stop germs from entering your body.

 You should: